mlabbe/jfdi/readme.md

 ## Rationale ##

-Plenty of build systems aim to scale to large codebases.
-They contain knowledge about your environment and aim to automate common tasks.
-JFDI scales to the lowend.
-It is scripting with helper functions -- designed to let you script your own build logic so you can just get the thing built.  **J. F. D. I.**
+JFDI scales *down* to tiny codebases.
+It is portable build scripting with helper functions -- designed to let you assemble your own build logic so you can just get the thing built.  **J. F. D. I.**

+JFDI is trivial to distribute to end users of your code.

+See "Why JFDI?" below for a comparison with alternatives.

 ## Un-features ##

 - Designed to scale to the small-end only
 - Not destined to be fast for managing large builds
 - Not the author's big idea of a perfect build system
-- No definition format to learn, just code in Python with a batchy api
+- No definition format to learn, just code in Python with a helpful, optional api

 ## Features ##